You could be forgiven if you forgot all about Kodak. I had. Wikipedia says that, as of this writing, the company still has

 To think about this in action, consider, say, Facebook or Twitter.
 They can add a few hundred thousand customers and need to add a few people to technology support and security.
 If your local grocery store added a few hundred thousand customers, they'd need to add thousands of employees to help keep the shelves stocked and get people checked out.

 Crowd-sourcing as much as possible can help an organization go exponential.
-Tim Ferriss talks about testing the title and subtitle of The Four-Hour Workweek on Google Ads, setting up unique URLs with "Under Construction" pages and seeing which title and subtitle combination drew the most visitors.
+Tim Ferriss talks about testing the title and subtitle of

 "Goal-setting is one of the easiest ways to increase motivation and enhance performance," he writes, noting that having goals increases performance and productivity 11-25 percent.